alexa-games/litexa/docs/get-started/README.md

 We will be using AWS for the deployment of your skill.
-You do not need to be familiar with AWS, but if you continue to use it in deploying Alexa Skills, it would be valuable to learn more about the AWS services your skill uses.
+You do not need to be familiar with AWS, but if you continue to use it in deploying Alexa skills, it would be valuable to learn more about the AWS services your skill uses.